GenoJ83/GenoJ83/README.md

 - Tech Explorer – Experimenting with cutting-edge tools and contributing to open-source initiatives.
 - Lifelong Learner – Deepening expertise in Machine Learning, IoT, and AI for Social Good.
 - Location – Kampala, Uganda
-- Fun Fact – I believe smart tech can transform lives for the better!
+- Fun Fact – I believe smart tech can transform lives for the better

 ---
 ## Featured Projects